rdf-ext/documentation/README.md

 We then assign the triple to a quad object.
 This represents the [graph-concept in RDF 1.1](https://www.w3.org/TR/rdf11-primer/#section-multiple-graphs) and can be omitted.
 In this case the triple is simply added to the so-called "[default graph](http://rdf.js.org/#dom-quad-graph)".

 In the last line we use `quad.toString()` to log the triple/quad to the console.
-In rdf-ext for a triple this is always [N-Triples](https://www.w3.org/TR/rdf11-primer/#section-n-triples) like syntax with one triple per line and a dot at the end.
+In rdf-ext, a triple is always in [N-Triples](https://www.w3.org/TR/rdf11-primer/#section-n-triples) like syntax with one triple per line and a dot at the end of the line.
 In case of a quad, it will be [N-Quads](https://www.w3.org/TR/n-quads/) syntax.

 If you want to create a [blank node](https://www.w3.org/TR/rdf11-primer/#section-blank-node) instead of a named-node, simply use the `blankNode` function: